Anthony Hammond (politician): Parliamentary career

-Civil servant
+From paymaster to debtor

 In 1711, Hammond left England to take up his appointment as deputy-paymaster or treasurer of the British forces in Spain.
 The Duke of Argyll, commander-in-chief, complained of him for irregularity.
 Paymaster Hon.
-James Brydges, however, upheld Hammond in a report to Lord-treasurer Dartmouth, dated 11 November 1712, justifying the payments made by him to Portuguese troops.
+James Brydges, however, upheld Hammond in a report to Lord Treasurer Dartmouth, dated 11 November 1712, justifying the payments made by him to Portuguese troops.

-His affairs became hopelessly involved, and he judged it best to retire to the Fleet Prison, and saved the remains of his estate for his eldest son.
-He occupied himself with literary pursuits.

-Death, issue and character

-Hammond died in the Fleet in 1738, but his estate was not administered until 8 April 1749.
-His wife died in 1749.
-They had two surviving sons: Thomas, who died childless about 1758; James Hammond (1710–1742), and three surviving daughters including Amy, who married first, in 1719, William Dowdeswell of Pull Court, Worcestershire; and secondly, on 7 May 1730, Noel Broxholme, M.D.

-Thomas Hammond sold Somersham Place to the Duke of Manchester.
-Thomas Cooke, who formed Hammond's acquaintanceship in 1722, called him a flatterer of literary men.
-He was elected Fellow of the Royal Society 30 November 1698 but had withdrawn by 1718.
+Following his arrest for debt in 1714 his affairs became hopelessly involved.
 According to Thomas Hearne, Hammond attempted to assassinate the Old Pretender in 1715.

-Works
+He was frequently in debtors' prison during his later life, where he occupied himself with literary pursuits.
+Retiring to the Fleet Prison, he was able to preserve the remains of his estate for his eldest son.
+Hearne wrote of him, "...at present a prisoner for debt in the King's Bench, and prostitutor of his pen for bread..."
+Thomas Cooke, translator of Hesiod, who made Hammond's acquaintance in 1722, wrote of him:"He was a well-bred man, had but a small portion of solid understanding, and was a great flatterer.
+He was a pleasant story-teller, and seldom sad.
+He courted men of letters and genius, and was fond of being taken notice of by them in their writings.
+He would ask them to mention him in their works: he asked it of me."

+Later works

 In 1720, Hammond edited A New Miscellany of Original Poems, Translations, and Imitations, by the Most Eminent Hands, viz.
 Mr. Prior, Mr. Pope, Mr. Hughes, Mr. Harcourt, Lady M[ary] W[ortley] M[ontagu], Mrs. Manley, &c., now first published from their respective manuscripts.
-With some Familiar Letters, by the late Earl of Rochester, never before printed (preface signed ‘A. H.’), London, 1720.
-He claimed some pieces of his own which had been ascribed to others, as the Ode on Solitude to Roscommon.
+With some Familiar Letters, by the late Earl of Rochester, never before printed: in the 'Preface' he claimed as his own some pieces which had been ascribed to others, including the Ode on Solitude attributed to the Earl of Roscommon.

-In 1721, he permitted the publication of his Solitudinis Munus: or, Hints for Thinking (anon.), London, 1721.
-He also wrote a reasoned retrospect of the South Sea Bubble year, entitled A Modest Apology, occasion'd by the late unhappy turn of affairs with relation to Publick Credit.
-By a Gentleman 8vo, London, 1721.
-He says that he had made a list of 107 bubbles with a nominal stock of £93,600,000, involving a loss of £14,040,000.
+In 1721, he permitted the publication of his Solitudinis Munus: or, Hints for Thinking.
+He also wrote a reasoned retrospect of the South Sea Bubble year, entitled A Modest Apology.
+He remarked that he had made a list of 107 bubbles with a nominal stock of £93,600,000, involving a loss of £14,040,000.

-Hammond prefixed to Walter Moyle's Works a memoir (signed ‘A. H.’).
-They had been intimate friends from 1690.
-Hammond contributed a ‘character’ of Edward Russell, 1st Earl of Orford to The Present State of the Republick of Letters for October 1730, from which Robert Samber drew his information for a verse eulogy on Orford in 1731, and wrote also another financial pamphlet entitled The National Debt as it stood at Michaelmas 1730, stated and explained (anon.), London, 1731.
+Hammond prefixed to Walter Moyle's Works (1727) a memoir (signed 'A.H.'): they had been intimate friends from 1690.
+Hammond contributed a 'character' of Edward Russell, 1st Earl of Orford to The Present State of the Republick of Letters for October 1730, from which Robert Samber drew his information for a verse eulogy on Orford in 1731: also he wrote another financial pamphlet entitled The National Debt as it stood at Michaelmas 1730, stated and explained.

 His Collections and Extracts relating to the Affairs of the Nation, with an Autobiographical Diary, extending from 1660 to 1730, is preserved in the Bodleian Library.
+There are numerous Hammond manuscripts among the Rawlinson Collection at the Bodleian, and others among the Portland, Cowper and Stuart papers in the Historical Manuscripts Commission.